 The products declared are aggregates manufactured by NCC Industry, Division Stone Materials.
-The declared site is Rotebro in Stockholm, a large-sized terminal owned by NCC Industry in Sweden with mobile crushing plants.
+The declared site is Tagene in Gothenburg, a large-sized stationary crushing site by NCC Industry in Sweden.

-The declared products processed in Rotebro (product list in Table 1) are intended to be used as, e.g. concrete and filling material in civil engineering.
+The declared products manufactured in Tagene (product list in Table 1) are intended to be used as, e.g. asphalt, concrete and filling material in civil engineering.

-Aggregates are produced in various fractions; from blasted rock to finely crushed 0/4mm material (grains between 0 and 4 mm in diameter).
-There are 17 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
+Aggregates are produced in various fractions; from blasted rock to finely crushed 0/2 mm material (grains between 0 and 2 mm in diameter).
+There are 19 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
 The technical standards which the aggregates are compliant with are also presented.
-The aggregates mainly consist of granitoid gneiss, although the mineral composition of the aggregates processed at the site varies because it originates from several different civil engineering projects.
+The aggregates consist of granite.